 Avoid dropping it accidentally.
 Keep it on a hard, flat surface.

 Make every effort to avoid dropping the Chromebook to avoid damage to internal and external components.
-This includes carrying it properly, keeping it away from edges of tables and desks, using it on a flat and hard surface, closing the Chromebook lid when stepping away from it, and storing it in a safe place like your Chromebook case when not in use.
+This includes carrying it properly, keeping it away from edges of tables and desks, using it on a flat and hard surface, closing the Chromebook lid when stepping away from it, and storing it in a safe place.
 Also, avoid using it or leaving it on the floor so someone doesn't mistakenly step on your Chromebook.

 It is important to be mindful and careful of how you carry and handle your Chromebook.
 Proper handling and storage of your Chromebook will keep it in good working order and prevent possible damage.
-Learn more best practices about Chromebook Handling and Protective Cases.
+Learn more best practices about Chromebook Handling.

 Take good care of your Chromebook screen.